Fiduciary Financial Advisor in Lexington, KY

 What Is a Fiduciary Financial Advisor in Lexington, KY?

-Financial advisors help Lexington, KY individuals, families, and business owners realize their life goals by means of a range of financial services and suggestions.
-These services include investment strategies, retirement planning, tax planning, estate planning, portfolio management and others.
+Financial advisors help Lexington, KY individuals, families, and business owners achieve their life goals as they relate to their finances.
+These services consist of investment choices, retirement planning, tax planning, estate planning, portfolio management and others.

-Any person in Lexington, KY can give themselves the title of "financial advisor," but to be a fiduciary, an advisor must be registered with the SEC, and is legally required to abide by fiduciary duty, and as a result, must put clients’ interests ahead of their own.
-They must possess credentials and certifications from industry organizations such as the CFP Board and Fi360.
-Obtaining and retaining these certifications demand persistent education and a stringent moral standard.
+Any individual in Lexington, KY can call themselves a "financial advisor," but to say that they're a fiduciary, an advisor must be registered with the SEC, and is legally required to abide by fiduciary duty, and as a result, must put clients’ interests ahead of their own.
+They need to have qualifications and certifications from industry organizations such as the CFP Board and Fi360.
+Securing and maintaining these certifications require continuous education and a rigorous moral standard.

-As an example, fiduciary financial advisors with a CERTIFIED FINANCIAL PLANNER™ certification are required to follow the CFP Board's Code of Ethics and Standards of Conduct to:
+For instance, fiduciary financial advisors with a CERTIFIED FINANCIAL PLANNER™ certification need to follow the CFP Board's Code of Ethics and Standards of Conduct to:

 • Act with honesty, integrity, competence, and diligence